bcgsc/btl/member/kgagalova.md

 I am a traveller, explorer and a life curious person.
 I am particularly interested in interdisciplinary research topics and cross-knowledge collaborations.
 From 2018, I am also an ECOSCOPE trainee at the UBC and I like to be involved in commercial and enterpreneural activities.

 ### My work at Birol's Lab
 My research topic at the Bioinformatics Technology Lab is about comparative genomics in conifer's mega-genomes.
-I analyze the genotypic variance that underlies the phenotypic in relation to environment adaptaion and evolution.
+I analyze the genotypic variance that underlies the phenotype in relation to environment adaptaion and evolution.
 I am also very interested in the study of gene copies and paralogues.